Halal Development Corporation

-Halal Development Corporation Berhad, or HDC (formerly known as Halal Industry Development Corporation Sdn Bhd), is a Malaysian federal government agency mandated as the custodian of Malaysia's Halal economy, and featured as a trusted partner in the Halal business.
+Halal Development Corporation Berhad, or HDC (formerly known as Halal Industry Development Corporation Sdn Bhd), is a Malaysian federal government agency mandated as the custodian of Malaysia's Halal economy.
 Its mission is to generate opportunities for the community of stakeholders within Malaysia's Halal ecosystem.

-HDC was founded on September 18, 2006, as a pioneering government-backed organization that represents a purpose-built institution to consolidate the various industry clusters that make up Malaysia's Ha–––playing a front-line role in enabling the country to further strengthen the depth of economic contribution from its Halal sector.
-Among the various approaches utilized, HDC engages in the design and implementation of various adapted programs catered to the broad needs of businesses ranging from Micro, Small and Medium Enterprises (MSME) to Large Multinational Corporations.
-HDC also partners very closely with public sector organizations from the federal to state levels to support the advancement of Halal standards and commerce across the nation.
+HDC was founded on September 18, 2006, as a government-backed organization to consolidate the various industry clusters that make up Malaysia's halal sector, to assist in increasing the economic contribution of the country's Halal sector.
+HDC designs and implements programs for Micro, Small and Medium Enterprises (MSME) and Large Multinational Corporations.
+HDC also partners with public sector organizations at the federal and state levels to support the advancement of Halal standards and commerce in Malaysia.

-To date, HDC's joint efforts have been highlighted as a key driver in fulfilling the nation's target to position itself as a global Halal hub.
-This is an objective echoed by HDC's vision statement which underscores its aim to build Malaysia as the most competitive country in the global Halal industry.
-To guide the successful systematic evolution of Malaysia's Halal industry, HDC is acknowledged for spearheading the development of the Halal Industry Masterplan 2008-2020 and, more recently, the Halal Industry Master Plan 2030 (HIMP).
+Halal-Welt has noted HDC's role in promoting Malaysia as a hub for Halal in Asia.
+HDC developed the Halal Industry Masterplan 2008-2020 and, more recently, the Halal Industry Master Plan 2030 (HIMP).

-With the popularity of Halal products and services growing rapidly across the globe, more public and private sector stakeholders from various nations are seeking expertise of the Halal industry from Malaysia.
-Therefore, as of 2019, HDC has begun progressively expanding its services and partnerships in order to better cater to a surge in worldwide demand.
-This includes strategic augmentation of HDC's footprint into various regions and nations including Japan, Korea, and Taiwan.
+As of 2019, HDC had begun expanding its services and partnerships to meet increasing demand.
+This included expansion into Japan, Korea, and Taiwan.

-On the domestic front, HDC plays a crucial role as the secretariat of Malaysia's Halal Industry Development Council (MPIH) chaired by Malaysia's deputy prime minister.
-In this seat, HDC is tasked as central coordinator to ensure the fulfillment of four key objectives;
+HDC is also the secretariat of Malaysia's Halal Industry Development Council (MPIH), chaired by Malaysia's deputy prime minister.
+HDC is the central coordinator of four key objectives;